-In estimating the expected return on plan assets, the Company considers the historical returns on plan assets, adjusted for forwardlooking considerations, inflation assumptions and the impact of the active management of the plans' invested assets.
+In estimating the expected return on plan assets, the Company considers the historical returns on plan assets, adjusted for forward-looking considerations, inflation assumptions and the impact of the active management of the plans' invested assets.
 Reflecting the relatively long-term nature of the plans' obligations, approximately 44% of the plans' assets are invested in fixed income securities and 37% in equity securities, with the remainder primarily invested in alternative investments.
 For the years ending September 30, 2015 and 2014, the Company's expected long-term return on U.S. pension plan assets used to determine net periodic benefit cost was 7.50% and 8.00%, respectively.
 The actual rate of return on U.S. pension plans was below 7.50% in fiscal 2015 and above 8.00% in fiscal 2014.
 For the years ending September 30, 2015 and 2014, the Company's weighted average expected long-term return on non-U.S. pension plan assets was 4.50% and 4.75%, respectively.
 The actual rate of return on non-U.S. pension plans approximated 4.50% in fiscal 2015 and was above 4.75% in fiscal 2014.
-For the years ending September 30, 2015 and 2014, the Company's weighted average expected long-term return on non-U.S. pension plan assets was 4.50% and 4.75% in fiscal 2014.
-For the years ending September 30, 2015 and 2014, the Company's weighted average expected long-term return on non-U.S. pension plan assets was 4.50% in fiscal 2014.
 For the years ending September 30, 2015 and 2014, the Company's weighted average expected long-term return on postretirement plan assets was 5.75% and 5.80%, respectively.
 The actual rate of return on postretirement plan assets was below 5.75% in fiscal 2015 and approximated 5.80% in fiscal 2014.